noaa-onms/cinms/modals/_captions.md

 Trends over time in commercial fishing activity in Channel Islands National Marine Sanctuary (CINMS) based on landings pounds (blue bars) and value (dark blue line) for seven fisheries from 2000 to 2012.
 Landings were combined for twenty-two blocks that overlap substantially with the sanctuary (see Figure App.C4.3. for map).
 Landings for market squid, sardine, and anchovy declined recently while landings of crabs increased.
 Landings of sea urchin, spiny lobster, and prawn and shrimp were relatively stable.
 Figure: Leeworthy et al. 2014a

+## Figure App.C.4.5a.

+A figure showing the pounds of California halibut landed by gear type in the commercial fleet from 2005 - 2014.

+### Details

+Landings of California halibut (*Paralichthys californicus*) in blocks around Channel Islands National Marine Sanctuary by hook/line (blue), gillnet (green), and trawl (teal) fishing gear.
+Landings data from the Santa Barbara port complex (Santa Barbara, Ventura, Oxnard, and Port Hueneme) and reflect take from the Fish and Game blocks 683–691, 706-714, 744, 745, 764, and 765 (see Figure App.C4.3 for map of blocks).
+Data source: CDFW; Figure: NOAA

+## Figure App.C.4.5b.

+A figure showing the number of fishing vessels (and gear types used) in the California halibut fishing fleet from 2005 - 2014.

+### Details

+The number of vessels fishing for California halibut (*Paralichthys californicus*) in blocks around Channel Islands National Marine Sanctuary by hook/line (blue), gillnet (green), and trawl (teal) fishing gear.
+Landings data from the Santa Barbara port complex (Santa Barbara, Ventura, Oxnard, and Port Hueneme) and reflect take from the Fish and Game blocks 683–691, 706-714, 744, 745, 764, and 765 (see Figure App.C4.3 for map of blocks).
+Data source: CDFW; Figure: NOAA

+## Figure App.C.4.6a.

+A figure showing the increase in rock crab fishing from 2007 - 2015.

+### Details

+Commercial fishing activity for rock crabs has increased recently in blocks around Channel Islands National Marine Sanctuary.
+Landings of rock crabs have increased since 2010.
+Commercial rock crab data from blocks 683–691, 706–714, 744–745, and 764–765 (see Figure App.C4.3 for map of blocks).
+Data source: CDFW; Figure: NOAA

+## Figure App.C.4.6b.

+A figure showing the increase in the number of crabbers (those who fish for crabs) 2007 - 2015.

+### Details

+Commercial fishing activity for rock crabs has increased recently in blocks around Channel Islands National Marine Sanctuary.
+The number of fishers landing crab has increased since 2008.
+Commercial rock crab data from blocks 683–691, 706–714, 744–745, and 764–765 (see Figure App.C4.3 for map of blocks).
+Data source: CDFW; Figure: NOAA

+## Figure App.C.4.7.

+A map of the Santa Barbar Channel showing patterns in coastal recreational activity.

+### Details

+Spatial patterns in coastal recreational activity levels in southern California (all activity types combined).
+Based on a standing internet panel designed to be demographically representative and surveyed 4,492 individuals in select south coast region counties.
+Activities at Channel Islands National Marine Sanctuary (CINMS) included: beach-going (SRI), scenic enjoyment (SRI, SCI, Anacapa, SBI), photography (SRI, SCI, Anacapa), birdwatching (SRI, SCI, SBI), and hiking (SRI, SCI).
+Figure: Chen et al. 2015c

+## Figure App.C.4.8.

+A graph showing the number of visitors brought to Frenchy's Cove on Anacapa ISland by the Island Packers Company from 1993 - 2014.

+### Details

+Annual number of visitors brought to Frenchy’s Cove, Anacapa Island, by the Island Packers Company.
+At south Frenchy’s Cove and adjacent reefs, Island Packers Company conducts classroom programs for school groups typically during winter and spring months.
+No records are available for the number of private boaters that went ashore at any of the Channel Islands in the park.
+Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)

 ## Figure App.C.4.12.

 A map showing traffic patterns of large commercial shipping vessels through the Sanctuary (2008, 2010, 2014).